Gnaeus Cornelius Cossus (consul 409 BC): Conflicting traditions and censor

 The sources covering this period in the history of Rome are sporadic and usually contradictory.
-The identity and traditions surrounding Cornelius is no exception.
-Cornelius, as the consular tribune in 414 BC, is given the praenomen of Gaius by Diodorus, Gnaeus by Livy and his name is completely missing from the Fasti Capitolini.
+The identity and traditions surrounding Cornelius are no exception.
+Cornelius, as the consular tribune in 414 BC, was given the praenomen of Gaius by Diodorus, Gnaeus by Livy and his name was completely missing from the Fasti Capitolini.
 Gnaeus is preferred by most modern scholars as Gaius is otherwise unattested among the Cornelia.
 Diodorus again strays from our other sources in 409 BC and has Pompeius instead of Cornelius.
-It is again assumed that the ancient historian is incorrect in this regard as no member of the Pompeia appear again until the 2nd century BC.
+It is again assumed that the ancient historian was incorrect in this regard as no member of the Pompeia appears again until the 2nd century BC.

-Cornelius could have been one of the unknown censors who completed the lustrum between 417 and 404 BC as suggested by the classicist Jaakko Suolahti.
-Suolahti, drawing from the fact that the census described in 403 BC is numbered lustrum XVI and counting from lustrum X which was held in 459 BC only gives us four pairs of censors (in 443, 435, 430 and 418 BC), thus a missing lustrum XV.
-Additionally drawing upon a gap in the Fasti Capitolini from 414 to 410 BC the censorship can likely be placed within this timeframe, with Suolahti leaning towards the year 410 BC.
+Cornelius could have been one of the unknown censors who completed the lustrum between 417 BC and 404 BC as suggested by the classicist Jaakko Suolahti.
+Suolahti, drawing from the fact that the census described in 403 BC is numbered lustrum XVI and counting from lustrum X which was held in 459 BC only sums to four pairs of censors (in 443, 435, 430 and 418 BC), thus a missing lustrum XV.
+Additionally drawing upon a gap in the Fasti Capitolini from 414 BC to 410 BC the censorship can likely be placed within this time frame, with Suolahti leaning towards the year 410 BC.
 Suolahti's main suggestions for these unknown censors are Spurius Nautius Rutilus and Manius Aemilius Mamercinus, but adds Cornelius as one of the viable options.
 While Suolahti argues for the existence of these unknown censors and lustrum XV, these possible candidates should be noted, and are noted by the author himself, as simply educated guesses based on the suitability of the candidates to the office and are in the author's words "mere suppositions".